Next Of Kin In Illinois Wrongful Death Cases

 - Attorney Joseph Power Jr. represented the widow of a man who was killed after his vehicle was rear-ended by a truck.
 The widow and their two children also sustained injuries in the accident.
 Mr. Power was able to negotiate a $39.9 million settlement.

-- Attorneys Thomas Siracusa and Joseph Balesteri negotiated a $23 million settlement in a medical malpractice / birth injury / brain injury case involving failure to treat high blood pressure that resulted in brain damage.
+- Attorneys Thomas Siracusa and Joseph Balesteri negotiated a $23 million settlement in a medical malpractice, birth injury or brain injury case involving failure to treat high blood pressure that resulted in brain damage.

 Wrongful death cases are complex, and you may have many unanswered questions.
 We encourage you to contact our Chicago wrongful death attorneys.
 We can investigate your case to determine your legal rights and options.